Hard coding: Special folders

-Some Windows operating systems have so-called Special Folders which organize files logically on the hard disk.
+Some Windows operating systems have so-called special folders which organize files logically on the hard disk.
 There are problems that can arise involving hard coding:

 Profile path

-Some Windows programs hard code the profile path to developer-defined locations such as C:\Documents and Settings\Username.
-This is the path for the vast majority of Windows 2000 or above, but this would cause an error if the profile is stored on a network or otherwise relocated.
-The proper way to get it is to call the GetUserProfileDirectory function or to resolve the %userprofile% environment variable.
-Another assumption that developers often make is assuming that the profile is located on a local hard disk.
+Some Windows programs hard-code the profile path to developer-defined locations such as C:\Documents and Settings\Username.
+This is the path for the vast majority of Windows 2000 or above, but would cause an error if the profile is stored on a network or otherwise relocated.
+The correct way to get it is to call the GetUserProfileDirectory function or to resolve the %userprofile% environment variable.
+Another assumption that developers often make is that the profile is located on a local hard disk.

 My Documents folder path

-Some Windows programs hard code the path to My Documents as ProfilePath\My Documents.
+Some Windows programs hard-code the path to My Documents as ProfilePath\My Documents.
 These programs would work on machines running the English version, but on localized versions of Windows this folder normally has a different name.
 For example, in Italian versions the My Documents folder is named Documenti.
 My Documents may also have been relocated using Folder Redirection in Group Policy in Windows 2000 or above.
 The proper way to get it is to call the SHGetFolderPath function.